Maven: lifecycles, phases, bindings and plugins

 2. Bindings

-As a given phase does nothing on its own, maven allows you to bind a plugin
+Maven allows you to bind a plugin

 to a phase

 .
-That’s what we call bindings.
+That’s what we call a binding.

 Here is a concrete example with the clean